-St. Vincent Ferrer School works with the parents in the faith formation of their children and continues the value development begun in the home.
-The school, however, has a mission to be a Catholic school and to form students in the Catholic faith.
-All students must participate fully in Religion class and other faith-formation activities subject to the restrictions by the Church upon full participation in the Eucharist by non-Catholics.
+Holy Spirit Parish School works with the parents in the faith formation of their children and continues the value development begun in the home.
+The school, however, has a mission to carry out the educational ministry of the parish and diocese as a Catholic school and to form students in the Catholic faith.
+All students are expected to participate fully in Religion classes and other faith-formation activities subject to the restrictions by the Church upon full participation in the Eucharist by non-Catholics.

-Acceptance to St. Vincent Ferrer School is a privilege, not a right.
-Parents have a right to apply to St. Vincent Ferrer School for admission of their child(ren), but the privilege of attending the school is contingent upon the parents' acceptance of the school's program of formation and instruction and their willingness to accept responsibility for their portion of the cost of education.
+Acceptance to Holy Spirit Parish School is a privilege, not a right.
+Parents have a right to apply to Holy Spirit Parish School for admission of their child(ren), but the privilege of attending the school is contingent upon the parents' acceptance of the school's program of formation and instruction and their willingness to accept responsibility for their portion of the cost of education.
 Admission of any student is at the sole discretion of the principal.